 Jo crosses her arms.
 "Even an incurable romantic should have common sense."

-Blair gazes at Jo and it dawns on her that they are agreeing on something.
+Blair looks at Jo and it dawns on her that they are agreeing on something.
 She turns back to the self-proclaimed victim of Cupid.
 "Look, Sue Ann.
 Marriage is enough of a gamble without starting off with the deck stacked against you."

 "If you're planning a trip, you don't get off the bus because of one little flat tire."